opencats/gitbook/README.md

 The main dependencies for this software are PHP and MariaDB.
 PHP 7.2 and MariaDB 10.6 are the most recent versions supported.
 **Higher levels may work, but are untested**

 **Note:** MySQL is now unsupported due to some divergence between MariaDB and MySQL.
-Additional utilities (antiword, html2text, unrtf, etc)are requried for full-text indexing of uploaded resume's.
-These is not required for installing OpenCATS, and can be added in later.
+MariaDB is a drop-in replacement for MySQL.
+Additional utilities (antiword, html2text, unrtf, etc) are necessary for full-text indexing of uploaded resume's.
+These are not required for installing OpenCATS, and can be added in later.

 #### Which package to install?
-If you want a simple install, then please check you've downloaded and installed the *-full package on the releases page (https://github.com/opencats/opencats/releases) and not the source code or have cloned the master repository.
-If you've  done either of the last two, you'll need to download and run composer (https://getcomposer.org/) to pick up the dependencies which are already bundled in the -*full package.
+If you want a simple install, then please check you've downloaded and installed the *-full package on the releases page [https://github.com/opencats/opencats/releases](https://github.com/opencats/opencats/releases) and not the source code or have cloned the master repository.
+If you've  done either of the last two, you'll need to download and run composer [https://getcomposer.org/)](https://getcomposer.org/) to pick up the dependencies which are already bundled in the -*full package.

 ### and finally - a gentle warning

 This documentation is coming along nicely, albeit slowly.
-If you have corrections or requests for anything that should be included in this documentation, please submit a PR to this documentation on github (top right-hand corner of this page!).
+If you have corrections or requests for anything that should be included in this documentation, please submit a PR to this documentation on github (there's a link in the top right-hand corner of this page!).